silveira-tt/ANOR_PBP-Appendix/README.md

 # Appendix explanation
-This appendix reports the individual average results for the algorithms proposed on paper ***Mathematical Models and Heuristic Algorithms for Pallet Building Problems with Practical Constraints*** to compare the performance among all strategies in a consistent way.
-The average results for the algorithms are summarized in the following tables.
+This appendix reports the individual average results for the algorithms proposed by *Calzavara et al. (2021)*.
+The tests compare the performance of several algorithmic strategies, and are summarized in the attached tables.

 # Deterministic algorithms
 - EPMH